 The shortest route for the Stok-Kangri expedition is through Stok Chu and Stok village.
 This route is often used while descending.
 Stok-Kangri mountain peak can be be trekked even by the non-technical trekkers, during July and August.

 Please bear in mind that High Altitude Climbing requires a lot of stamina and is not for the mentally weak.
 Acclimatization is also required in most cases.

 How Do I Go to Stok Kangri?

-Stok Kangri is situated in Stock village, 15 kilometers southwest of Leh, the second largest district in India.
+Stok-Kangri is situated at around 15 kilometers southwest of Leh, the second largest district in India.